SteveNoyes/profile-card-comp/README.md

 ### Useful resources

-- [The Markdown Guide](https://www.markdownguide.org/) - Helpful in making this more readable.

 - [email input](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/email) - This helped me for XYZ reason.
 I really liked this pattern and will use it going forward.

 - [box-shadow](https://developer.mozilla.org/en-US/docs/Web/CSS/box-shadow) - Box shadow for button and div sections.